albertvisser/scripts/readme.rst

     starts a game
 **start-gaming**
-    starts Steam on workspace 3
+    starts Steam on workspace 3 **start-gaming-native**
-**start-mc**
+    starts Steam on workspace 3 using native package **start-mc**
     (if installed) start Midnight Commander in a larger than default terminal **start-servers**